tonyfromsora/soracard-site-web/src/content/en/blog/user-guidelines.md

 **1. Early adopters: Request new IBAN before ordering a card**

-**Note: The issuer will soon disable the initially issued IBANs**.
+**Note: The issuer will soon disable the initial emitted IBANs**.
 To use SORA Card with all its features, please add a new account and order your SORA Card from this account.

 This is complementary.